Resource Kit for TPS Families

 3rd Party Tools & Solutions:

-This is the cool gadget I showed that allows you to block all apps on your phone except for the ones you choose to allow — which is great if, say, you want your kid to only be able to use a phone to listen to podcasts or audio books, or if you want to take a break from your own phone for a while!
-(Note: it does NOT work for iPads yet, unfortunately.
-For those, I recommend checking out the app blocker Freedom — not a perfect solution, but helpful.)
+The Brick and Unpluq are cool gadgets that let you block all apps on your phone except for the ones you choose to allow — which is great if, say, you want your kid to only be able to use a phone to listen to podcasts or audio books, or if you want to take a break from your own phone for a while!
+(Note: the Brick does NOT work for iPads yet, unfortunately.)

 Parental Control Apps and Service Plans